top of page

 Mah Nishtana Halayla Hazeh?

-It is a Night of a Thousand Questions.
+It is a night of questions.

 Comments